 Panko Shrimp

 PREP YOUR STATION

-Once you start, this recipe will come together very quickly!
+Once you start, Panko Shrimp will come together very quickly!
 Set up your station with your bowls of batter and panko breadcrumbs, as well as a rack or plate to rest your dredged shrimp while heating up the oil.

 OIL TEMPERATURE

 I highly recommend you use a thermometer to keep an eye on the temperature.
-Frying at a lower temperature will result in too much moisture (AKA SOGGY!)
-Make sure your oil stays between 325-350F; if needed, cook your shrimp in batches.
+Frying Panko Shrimp at a lower temperature will result in too much moisture (AKA SOGGY!)
+Make sure your oil stays between 325-350F; if needed, cook your Panko Shrimp in batches.

+Panko Shrimp